Step into Trey McIntyre’s world

 "The Vinegar Works" is the first straightforward narrative that McIntyre has done with his company.

-"It was an incredibly challenging project, and I think that's the reason why I was drawn to it," he said, laughing.
+"It was an incredibly challenging project, and I think that’s the reason why I was drawn to it," he said, laughing.
+"His work is surreal and at times nonsensical.
+So to take an audience through a progression of those types of events was a challenge.
+But it was fun.
+I loved working on it and very proud of the piece."

 The costumes and sets were created by Michael Curry, of Michael Curry Designs, the company who designed the masks and puppets for "The Lion King" on Broadway and the puppets used in the opening ceremonies for the Sochi Olympics.

-"Michael built these very beautiful set pieces for the work," McIntyre said.
+"Michael built these very beautiful set pieces for the work," McIntyre said. " I’ve worked with him many times in the past and I know how his mind works, and it was fun, a fun challenge."

 "Mercury Half-Life" is a colorful work that is done to the music of Queen.